Steve McAlpine: Law career

 In 1977, McAlpine partnered with James D. Ginotti in the Law Firm of Ginotti & McAlpine, PC.

 Following the end of his tenure in elected office (see below), McAlpine moved to Anchorage, Alaska and resumed the practice of law, which he continues to the present day.

 Political career

 Local politics

 During the late 1970s, McAlpine was elected to the Valdez city council and went on to serve two terms as mayor of Valdez.

 Lieutenant governor

-In 1982, he was elected as lieutenant governor of Alaska, serving with Governor Bill Sheffield, an Anchorage hotelier.
+In 1982, he was elected as lieutenant governor of Alaska, serving with Democratic governor Bill Sheffield, an Anchorage hotelier.
 Sheffield, plagued by various scandals in his administration during his term as governor, lost renomination in the 1986 primary election to Steve Cowper, a Fairbanks lawyer and former state representative.
 McAlpine won renomination as lieutenant governor, however, and in the general election, was reelected alongside Cowper.

 As his tenure as lieutenant governor occurred during the Exxon Valdez oil spill, McAlpine found himself the subject of national media attention, particularly given his ties to Valdez.

-McAlpine later ran for governor, but lost in the primary election to Tony Knowles.
+McAlpine ran for governor in 1990, but lost in the Democratic primary election to Tony Knowles.

-Legacy

-McAlpine holds a number of distinctions resulting from his tenure as lieutenant governor.
-When elected in 1982, McAlpine was the first baby boomer elected to statewide office in Alaska.
-His election at age 33 made him the youngest person elected to statewide office in Alaska, which still stands today.
-He is also the only two-term lieutenant governor in the state's history to have served under different governors.